atovpeko/docs/CONTRIBUTING.md

 Partials allow you to reuse snippets of content in multiple places.
 All partials live in the `_partials` top-level directory.
-To make a new partial, create a new `.md` file.
-The filename must be in CamelCase and start with an underscore.
-Then import it into the target page.
+To make a new partial, create a new `.md` file in this directory.
+The filename must start with an underscore.
+Then import it into the target page and reference in the relevant place.
 See [Formatting examples](_formatting_examples.md).

-### Visuals

-When adding screenshots to the docs, aim for a full-screen view to provide better context.
-Attach the image to your issue or PR, and the doc team will upload and insert it for you.

 ### Formatting

-In addition to all the [regular Markdown formatting][markdown-syntaxt], the following elements are available for Timescale docs:
+In addition to all the [regular Markdown formatting][markdown-syntax], the following elements are available for Timescale docs:

 - Procedure blocks
 - Highlight blocks
 - Tabs
+- Custom code blocks
 - Multi-tab code blocks
 - Tags
--
+- Optional label

 See [Formatting examples](_formatting_examples.md) for how to use them.